 I am 26 years old and two years ago I had a pulmonary embolism after appendicitis surgery.
 Even today I have discomfort, sometimes my lung (the one of the PE) hurts, like needles and pins and my breathing becomes heavier.
 Is this normal after an episode like this?

-Yes, it is normal.
-After pulmonary embolism, some areas of the lung can be injured or swollen, which might cause sharp pain, especially when breathing.
-They can for last months, or even years.
-If you have already seen your doctor and he has ruled out a new embolism, you should not worry.
+It is normal, yes.
+After a pulmonary embolism, some areas of the lung can be injured or swollen, which might cause sharp pain, especially with breathing movements.
+They can last months, or even years.
+If you have already gone to your doctor and he has ruled out a new embolism, don’t worry.

 My question is: when a patient is diagnosed with PE, which are the risks of having the disease again, and how long should he/she stay on anticoagulant treatment?
 Thank you very much.